 When it works, leave it alone, right?
-Some of the features introduced last year made their way to this year’s version, including the 10mm tapered mouthpiece, the mouthpiece groove for o-ring, and the two-setting adjust-a-bowl.
+Some of the features introduced in previous years made their way into this version, including the 10mm tapered mouthpiece, the mouthpiece groove for o-ring, and the two-setting adjust-a-bowl.
 The price is still just $75, and the packaging is still recyclable.

 I love the DynaVap Easter eggs!
 They revolve around geometries and numerology.
 I call the 2021 M a “Lovesong to the Number 7.”
 Hidden in the functional art are collections of seven to find.
 We mentioned the Septa crown, which refers to the seven cuts on the tip of the bowl.
 Now look for more!
 There are at least seven easter eggs from tip to mouthpiece.

 Should you buy this version?

 If you’ve never had a VapCap before, this is the best place to start.
 The function is superb, the feature set approaches what you’d get on the new Omni that’s triple the price, and it’s still $75!
 (Don't forget about accessories!)